housing options

 4. Transferring Your Voucher is Known as Portability

-When you decide to move states with your housing benefit you will have to deal with terms like ‘portability.’
+When you decide to move states with your housing benefit, you will have to deal with terms like ‘portability.’
 This simply is a term used to refer to the process of moving a housing voucher from one PHA (your initial PHA that approved your voucher) to another PHA (commonly referred to as the receiving PHA, which is the PHA in the area you are moving to).

 5. Your Initial PHA Will Help Initiate and Begin the “Port” Process

 Once you have determined that you will need to move you will want to submit a written request to your Section 8 housing specialist.
 Your Section 8 housing specialist will verify that your voucher is eligible for portability and will notify your initial PHA to begin the port-out process.
-This process may include re-verifying documents and re-submitting documents including:
+This process may include re-verifying documents and re-submitting documents, including:

 • Proof of Income